Flag of Columbus, Ohio: Design and symbolism

-The chrome yellow, white, and scarlet red triband (officially a 1:2:1 proportion, but is often made a 1:2.3:1 proportion to fit the seal) is a reference to Spain, who funded Christopher Columbus' expeditions to the Americas.
+The chrome yellow, white, and scarlet red triband (officially a 1:1:1 proportion, but is often made as either approximately a 1:2:1 or even a 1:2.3:1 proportion to fit the seal) is a reference to Spain, who funded Christopher Columbus' expeditions to the Americas.
 Columbus, the namesake of the city, is also referenced near the center of the seal, where a ship of his fleet is depicted.
 The ship is completely enclosed in a circular yellow border.
 Surrounding this is a shield modeled on the design of the Flag of the United States, with 13 red and white stripes and 12 white stars (6 on either side of the ship design) on a dark blue background.
 The city flag's dimensions of 10:19 are also related to the United States flag.
 Instead of directly stating the proportions, the municipal code of Columbus mandates that the flag be of the same proportions of the United States flag, which was specified to be 20 by 38 (often simplified to 10 by 19) in a 1959 executive order following the admission of Hawaii to the Union.
 Perched on top of the shield is an eagle with outstretched wings, yet another example of American symbolism.
 Behind the eagle is the dome of the Ohio State Capitol building, denoting Columbus' importance as Ohio's capital city.
 Just above the dome is the text "Columbus, Ohio" in yellow old English font.
 Encircling all the seal's elements mentioned above are 16 yellow five-pointed stars and a half-wreath of buckeye leaves.
 The eagle is grasping onto a single yellow star, which, with the additional 16 stars, represents Ohio as the seventeenth state to join the Union.
 The buckeye leaves are another representation of Ohio, as it is the state tree.
 The seal, adopted in 1912, originally did not contain the blue field.
 On December 9, 1958, the entire emblem was adopted as the city's seal.
 Originally, it was only regarded as the coat of arms.
 The official description of the seal allows for some artistic interpretation, and thus different versions of it have been designed.

 The flag's design has been criticized for its celebration of Christopher Columbus, a controversial figure due to his violent tendencies towards natives and colonizers and for his involvement in the Atlantic slave trade.
 The city has been removing its references to the explorer; following the 2020 George Floyd protests, the city also announced it was looking into changing the city seal and flag, removing its reference to Christopher Columbus.